Florida Insurance One Agency

 You are eligible for Medicare Part D as long as you are actively enrolled in either Part A and/or B. You must also live in the Part D plans’s service area.
 Though Medicare Part D is voluntary, we strongly recommend it if you have no other drug coverage.
 "Part D" provides you insurance against future catastrophic medication costs.
 It will also help give you lower co-pays on medications you take now.

-How Medicare Part D Works
+How Medicare Part D Works - 2025

-1. Annual Deductible In 2023, the allowable maximum Part D deductible is $505.
+1. Annual Deductible: NEW for 2025, the allowable maximum Part D deductible is $590.
 Plans may charge the full Part D deductible, a partial deductible, or waive the deductible entirely.
 You will pay the network discounted price for your medications until your plan calculates that you have satisfied the deductible.
-After that, you enter initial coverage.
+(Deductible Stage)

 Individual & Family